syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4) Create an instance of [GradientPanelExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GradientPanelExt.html) and add it to the form.
+4. Create an instance of the [GradientPanelExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GradientPanelExt.html), and add it to the form.

 {% tabs %}